 - Newly discovered material information that was not known/available and which likely could have changed the finding of responsibility or the sanction imposed had it been available.

-B. The party submitting the appeal must set forth in detail the grounds for review and must attach all materials that they wish to have considered in the appeal process.
+b.
+The party submitting the appeal must set forth in detail the grounds for review and must attach all materials that they wish to have considered in the appeal process.
 The Title IX Officer will provide a copy of the appeal to the other party, at which time they may provide a written response if they choose.

-C. The Appellate Officer(s): The Title IX Officer will provide both parties with the names of the Appellate Officer.
-As soon as possible, but no later than three (3) calendar days after delivery of the identity of the Appellate Officer, the parties should inform the Title IX Officer in writing of any conflicts of interest in regard to the assigned Appellate Officer.
+c.
+The Appellate Officer(s): The Title IX Officer will provide both parties with the names of the Appellate Officer.
+The Appellate Officer may be an NEC employee or be engaged by the Conservatory for the purpose of conducting appellate review under the Title IX Policy.
+As soon as possible, but no later than three (3) calendar days after delivery of the identity of the Appellate Officer, the Parties should inform the Title IX Officer in writing of any conflicts of interest regarding the assigned Appellate Officer.
 The Title IX Officer will consider the nature of the conflict and determine if different individual(s) should be assigned to review the appeal.
 This decision regarding any conflicts is final.

-D. Sanctions of all types may be imposed while an appeal is pending at the sole discretion of the Conservatory.
+d.
+Sanctions of all types may be imposed while an appeal is pending at the sole discretion of the Conservatory.

 - Additional Considerations

-A. Disability Accommodations.
+a.
+Disability Accommodations.
 The Conservatory is committed to ensuring that all community members, and applicants, have an equal opportunity to participate in an Education Program or Activity.
-If any person requires an accommodation because of disability to access any part of this process, they may make that request to the Dean of Students or designee (students) or Director of Human Resources or designee (employees or other community members).
+If any person requires an accommodation because of disability to access any part of this process, they may make that request to the Dean of Students and Campus Life or designee (students) or Director of Human Resources or designee (employees or other community members).
 Any requested accommodations will be provided in consultation with the Title IX Officer to evaluate any impact on the rights or protections of any party or witness.

-D. Amnesty.
+d.
+Amnesty.
 To encourage students to refer incidents involving possible discrimination or safety concerns, NEC generally will extend amnesty for drug and alcohol policy violations to students who report alleged gender-based misconduct, who participate in an investigation process, or who are helping someone to obtain support related to alcohol or drug consumption or related to discrimination or harassment.
 NEC may review the appropriateness of amnesty if the conduct at issue significantly harmed others or compromised community safety.
 A student for whom an alcohol or drug violation is waived may be referred for a meeting with an appropriate provider for substance abuse education.

-F. Delegation.
+f.
+Delegation.
 Where the Title IX Officer or any other Conservatory official or employee is listed as the designated point of contact for any role in the Policy, the Title IX Officer may designate another qualified member of the Conservatory community or appoint a qualified external person to assume the role at issue, as necessary and appropriate.

-J. Respondent Voluntary Agreement to Policy Violation.
+j.
+Respondent Voluntary Agreement to Policy Violation.
 At any point prior to the conclusion of the investigation, a Respondent may agree in writing to the alleged violation(s) of the Policy and may offer a proposed sanction.
 It is within NEC’s sole discretion to accept the admission or the proposed sanction or assign a different sanction.